ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 that the RFC was not implemented as written.
 Instead, this document redefines the algorithm for PSD policy discovery, and thus obsoletes [@RFC9091].
-Specifically, the DNS Tree Walk defined in this document obviates the need for a PSD DMARC registry, and that PSD DMARC regisry is what made RFC 9091 and Experimental RFC.
+Specifically, the DNS Tree Walk defined in this document obviates the need for a PSD DMARC registry, and that PSD DMARC registry is what made RFC 9091 an Experimental RFC.

 These algorithm changes introduce the possibility of interoperability issues where a Domain Owner expects a DMARC Policy Record or an Organizational Domain to be identified by